Modernisation of the lift may become necessary for the following reasons:

 When new components or structural subsystems in conformity with the current requirements are retrofitted to existing lifts, the overall impact of such an alteration on the operation of the entire lift assembly must be ascertained.
 The person carrying out the alteration should conduct a risk assessment to ensure that the safety of the lift will not deteriorate in any respect.

-In a refurbishment, the lift is only partially upgraded.
-Typically, the refurbishment includes upgrading the electrical and control systems, the operating system, the alarm system, the carrier and the doors.
-If only the structures of the building core reserved for the lift, such as the lift shaft and the machine room, are kept intact, this kind of modernisation is not considered a refurbishment but an installation of a new lift.
-In connection with refurbishment, the essential structures or components of the original lift assembly must remain intact or be restored to their original condition.
+In a modernisation, the lift is only partially upgraded.
+Typically, the modernisation includes upgrading the electrical and control systems, the lifting machinery, the alarm system, the car and the doors.
+If only the structures of the building core reserved for the lift, such as the lift shaft and the machine room, are kept intact, this kind of work is not considered a modernisation but an installation of a new lift.
+In connection with modernisation, the essential structures or components of the original lift assembly must remain intact or be restored to their original condition.

 In terms of safety, the best option is to replace the existing lift by installing an entirely new lift.
 In this case, the entire new lift will comply with the current requirements.